loreenzooo/loreenzooo/README.md

 - 👋 Hi, I’m @loreenzooo
-- 👀 I’m interested in learning Java, JavaScript and HTML/CSS
+- 👀 I’m interested in learning in back-end.
 - 🌱 I’m currently learning ...
-Javascript, and  HTML/CSS
+C Language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...